Ginger, Honey & Orange Mini Bundt Cakes

 • Add the honey, ginger syrup, diced stem ginger, milk, sugar, beaten eggs and zest.
 Mix with the paddle attachment just to combine, about 20 seconds.

 • Add about 1/3 of the dry mixture to the wet mixture and mix until combined.
 Add another third and mix well then add that last of the dry mixture and mix for 30 seconds.
+Divide evenly between the pans.

 • Bake 30 to 36 minutes, depending on the size of the pan that you are using.

 • Make the glaze: Sift the powdered sugar into a medium bowl.
 Add the stem ginger syrup and orange juice and whisk briefly.
 Add water, 1 teaspoon at a time, whisking after each addition.
 Continue to add water until the glaze is the consistency that you want for your cakes.
-A thinner glaze with run off of the cakes so make it thick enough to stick.
+A thinner glaze will run off of the cakes so make it thick enough to stick.

 • You can either spoon the glaze over the top of your cakes or dip the cakes into the glaze upside down and set them back on the cooling rack to drain.
 (Place parchment paper under the cooling rack to catch the drips – makes clean up easier!)